CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

 # Wiggle Track Generation Pipeline
 Date: 2/26/24
 Author: Quinn Eberhard
 Lab: Mauro Calabrese

 ## Introduction

-Welcome to our new and improved Wiggle Track generation pipeline.
+Welcome to the Wiggle Track generation pipeline.
 This tutorial will walk you through how to turn your sequencing data into a wiggle script, and if desired, to convert them to bigWigs.
 Many steps here specify `sbatch` processes, so this is highly recommended for use on a cluster and has not been tested for local machines.

 Versions of software used are more for reference than a version-adherence requirement (ex: I have run this with both samtools/1.18 and 1.19, both worked fine).
 Python 3 is required throughout this process.
 Please read through all steps even if you do not do them, as some formatting information is important for later steps.

-## Steps
-### 1. Align Seq Data
+## 1. Align Seq Data
 **NECESSARY MODULES/SOFTWARE: star/2.7.10a**

 Begin by aligning each replicate.
 For this example, I use STAR to build the genome index: